navarroaxel/navarroaxel.github.io/blog/a-git-repository-inside-an-arch-linux-package.md

 Like every bash function, the return value is what the function prints to the `stdout` (standard output).

 The `git rev-list --count HEAD` command prints the count of commits in the branch, and `git rev-parse --short HEAD` prints the SHA-1 of the latest commit in short format (7 chars).
-The `printf "r%s.%s"` just format both values to something like `r155.083ffa8`.
+The `printf "r%s.%s"` just formats both values to something like `r155.083ffa8`.

 ```bash
 makepkg